ToluAkin/Rest-API/README.md

-# Full Stack JavaScript Techdegree v2 - REST API Project

-## Overview of the Provided Project Files

-We've supplied the following files for you to use:

-* The `seed` folder contains a starting set of data for your database in the form of a JSON file (`data.json`) and a collection of files (`context.js`, `database.js`, and `index.js`) that can be used to create your app's database and populate it with data (we'll explain how to do that below).
-* We've included a `.gitignore` file to ensure that the `node_modules` folder doesn't get pushed to your GitHub repo.
-* The `app.js` file configures Express to serve a simple REST API.
-We've also configured the `morgan` npm package to log HTTP requests/responses to the console.
-You'll update this file with the routes for the API.
-You'll update this file with the routes for the API.
-* The `nodemon.js` file configures the nodemon Node.js module, which we are using to run your REST API.
-* The `package.json` file (and the associated `package-lock.json` file) contain the project's npm configuration, which includes the project's dependencies.
-* The `RESTAPI.postman_collection.json` file is a collection of Postman requests that you can use to test and explore your REST API.

 ## Getting Started

 To get up and running with this project, run the following commands from the root of the folder that contains this README file.